pmhahn/pmhahn.github.io/_posts/2022-07-25-apt-dependency-resolver.md

 ```
 Starting pkgProblemResolver with broken count: 1
 ```
-By just marking the two given packages as *to be installed*, the dependencies are then *broken* as not all dependencies are satisfied.
+By just marking the given package as *to be installed*, the dependencies are then *broken* as not all dependencies are satisfied.
-Here `1` package is broken, which the resolver must now fix.
+Here one package is broken, which the resolver must now fix.

 ```
 Settings used to calculate pkgProblemResolver::Scores::